-Once you've got the cream of the crop left, the next step of the Christmas decoration storage and organization challenge is to take a quick and dirty inventory of what you've saved.
+Once you've got the cream of the crop left, the next step is to take a quick and dirty inventory of what you've saved.
 You should write down the broad categories of items you've got left, the number of items, approximately, and how much space they will fill in your storage containers.

 The purpose of this inventory is merely to make sure you've got a place for all your Christmas decorations in storage for the majority of each year, so don't worry too much on complete accuracy as much as reasonable guesstimates.